tdex-network/tdex-docs/tdex-cli.md

 $ tdex-cli trade
 ```

-# BUY/SELL example on regtest with Nigiri
+# Advanced: BUY/SELL example on regtest with Nigiri

 This example shows how to buy and sell tokens using a tdex daemon running on a [Nigiri](https://github.com/vulpemventures/nigiri) regtest network and `tdex-cli`.